 What To Do

-Walk Along The Calz. de Los Frailes
+Walk Along The Calzada de Los Frailes

-Some of Valladolid’s best architecture can be seen while walking along the Calz. de Los Frailes on the way to the San Bernardino Convent.
+Some of Valladolid’s best architecture can be seen while walking along the Calzada de Los Frailes on the way to the San Bernardino Convent.
 Grab a coffee at one of the many boutique cafes lining this city’s only major diagonal road.

 Bee Tour at Xkopek